The entrainment and energetics of turbulent plumes in a confined space: Abstract

-To study the flow's mixing and energetics we isolate the behaviour of the plumes from the behaviour of the jets by obtaining statistics over sub-domains using a local definition of available and background potential energy.
-In contrast to the global energy budgets, the local energy budgets predicted by theory are determined by the assumed buoyancy and velocity profiles in the plumes, which feed the jets.
-For plumes with Gaussian velocity and buoyancy profiles, theory suggests that the dissipation of kinetic energy is split equally between the jets and the plumes and, collectively, accounts for almost half of the input of available potential energy at the boundaries.
-In contrast, $1/4$ of the dissipation of available potential energy occurs in the jets, with the remaining $3/4$ occurring in the plumes.
-These theoretical predictions agree with the simulation data to within $1\%$ and form the basis of a similarity solution that models the vertical dependence of available potential energy dissipation $\langle\Phi_{d}\rangle$ in the jets.
-The model predicts that $\langle\Phi_{d}\rangle$ scales in proportion to the fourth power of the vertical distance from the source and exhibits a reasonably good agreement with the simulation data.
+To study the flow's energetics we use a local definition of available potential energy (APE).
+For plumes with Gaussian velocity and buoyancy profiles, the theory we develop suggests that the kinetic energy dissipation is split equally between the jets and the plumes and, collectively, accounts for almost half of the input of APE at the boundaries.
+In contrast, $1/4$ of the APE dissipation and background potential energy (BPE) production occurs in the jets, with the remaining $3/4$ occurring in the plumes.
+These bulk theoretical predictions agree with observations of BPE production from simulations to within $1\%$ and form the basis of a similarity solution that models the vertical dependence of APE dissipation and BPE production.
+Unlike results concerning the dissipation of buoyancy variance and the strength of the circulations described above, the model for the flow's energetics does not involve an entrainment coefficient.